MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 When your gateway runs the network ports test, it retrieves a list of ports and servers from Service Bus and then attempts to connect to all of them.
 When the **Start new test** link reappears, the network ports test has finished.

-The results of the test are either "Completed (Succeeded)" or "Completed (Failed, see last test results)".
+The summary result of the test is either "Completed (Succeeded)" or "Completed (Failed, see last test results)".
 If the test succeeded, your gateway connected to all the required ports.
 If the test failed, your network environment might have blocked the required ports and servers.

 To view the results of the last completed test, select the **Open last completed test results** link.
 The test results open in your default text editor.